 The Whistleblower can also make reports by mail.
 Postal reports (named or anonymous) should be sent to the head of human resources, Mazars, Harcourt Centre, Block 3, Harcourt Road, Dublin 2, D02 A339, Ireland.
 Reports should be marked private and confidential, with the reference ‘Whistleblowing’.

 Employees and external parties concerned about speaking to a member of staff can speak, in confidence, to an independent third party, Safecall.
 The Safecall service is available 24/7 365 days a year via the number below and allows you to speak to someone in your preferred language:

 Records of all oral and written reports received will be maintained through the secure internal channels – HR department and external channels of Safecall in compliance with data protection regulations.

 Receipt by the recipient of a Protected Disclosure will be acknowledged, in writing, to the reporting person, within 7 days and they will “diligently follow-up on disclosures” within 3 months (this can be extended to 6 months if duly justified).
 Feedback to the reporting person is required and will be provided within three months (with a possible extension to six months).

 Feedback means the provision to the reporting person or whistleblower of information on the action envisaged or taken as follow-up and on the grounds for such follow-up.
 Feedback will be provided not more than 3 months from the acknowledgment of receipt of the report and at intervals of 3 months until the case is closed.
 Feedback is provided within the constraints of maintaining confidentiality or observing legal restrictions generally, including who is handling the matter, if internal, how they can contact them and if further assistance required.

 There will be no adverse consequences for anyone who reports a whistleblowing concern.

-Disciplinary action (up to and including dismissal) against the wrongdoer dependant on the results of the investigation; or;
+Disciplinary action (up to and including dismissal) against the wrongdoer dependent on the results of the investigation.